FBDev64/Homelab/Documentation/Pi.md

 # The Raspberry Pi Zero W

 This SBC is the core of the homelab.
 It's a Raspberry Pi Zero W, as the title intends.

-It is in the last layer of the [tower](../Documentation/HARDWARE.md#tower).
+It is in the first layer of the [tower](../Documentation/HARDWARE.md#tower).

 ## Power

 It is powered by a [Power Bank](../Documentation/HARDWARE.md#material) of 2600 mAh.

 ## Tasks

-It runs a CUPS print server, and in some caases, it will be a test environment for my projects.
+It runs a CUPS print server, and in some cases, it will be a test environment for my projects.
-You can access the site from [here](http://zerolab.gotdns.ch), provided by [noip.com](https://noip.com)
+You can access the site from [here](http://zerolab.gotdns.ch), provided by [noip.com](https://noip.com).

 ## Specifications

 This informations are from Neofetch.

 ```bash
 OS: Raspbian GNU/Linux 11 (bullseye) armv6l
 Host: Raspberry Pi Zero W Rev 1.1